This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Do silent mice feel different from regular mice?

 Well-engineered silent mice — particularly Logitech’s SilentTouch implementation — often feel better than standard switches, not worse.
 The dampening layer that absorbs sound also smooths the click response, eliminating the sharp plastic-on-plastic impact that makes cheap standard switches feel harsh.
-Most users who switch from a standard mouse to a quality silent mouse report that the click feel is comparable or improved within a few days of adjustment.
+Most users who switch from a standard mouse to a quality silent mouse report that the click feel is comparable or improved within a few days.

 Can I make my existing mouse silent?